Black-billed magpie

 The black-billed magpie (Pica hudsonia), also known as the American magpie, is a bird in the corvid family found in the western half of North America.
-It is black and white, with black areas on the wings and tail showing iridescent hints of blue or blue-green.
-It is one of only four North American songbirds whose tail makes up half or more of the total body length (the others being the yellow-billed magpie, the scissor-tailed flycatcher, and the fork-tailed flycatcher).
+It is black and white, with the wings and tail showing black areas and iridescent hints of blue and blue-green.
+It was once thought to be a subspecies of Pica pica, which was known as the black-billed magpie at the time, but was placed into its own species in 2000 based on genetic studies.
+Currently, Pica pica is the scientific name of the Eurasian magpie.

-This species prefers generally open habitats with clumps of trees.
-It can therefore be found in farmlands and suburban areas, where it comes into regular contact with people.
-Where persecuted it becomes very wary, but otherwise it is fairly tolerant of human presence.
+This species prefers generally open habitats with clumps of trees, but can also commonly be found in farmlands and suburban areas.
 Historically associated with bison herds, it now lands on the backs of cattle to glean ticks and insects from them.
-Large predators such as wolves are commonly followed by black-billed magpies, who scavenge from their kills.
+Black-billed magpies commonly follow large predators, such as wolves, to scavenge from their kills.
 The species also walks or hops on the ground, where it obtains food items such as beetles, grasshoppers, worms, and small rodents.

-The black-billed magpie is one of the few North American birds that build a domed nest, which is made up of twigs and sits near the top of trees, usually housing 6–7 eggs.
+The black-billed magpie builds domed nests which are made up of twigs and are located near the top of trees, usually housing six to seven eggs.
 Incubation, by the female only, starts when the clutch is complete, and lasts 16–21 days.
-The nestling period is 3–4 weeks.
+The nestling period is three to four weeks.
+Black-billed magpies in the wild have a lifespan of six to seven years.

+Black-billed magpies have a long history with humans, being featured in stories told by Indigenous tribes of the Great Plains.
+Where persecuted it becomes very wary, but otherwise it is fairly tolerant of human presence.
+Due to their perceived negative impact on cattle and game birds, black-billed magpies were hunted as a pest during the 1900s, and their population suffered as a result.
+Today, they are considered a species of least concern by the IUCN, and they are commonly seen throughout their range.

 Taxonomy and systematics

-Externally, the black-billed magpie is almost identical to the Eurasian magpie (Pica pica), and is considered conspecific by many sources.
-The American Ornithologists' Union, however, splits it as a separate species (P. hudsonia), on the grounds that its mtDNA sequence is closer to that of California's yellow-billed magpie (Pica nuttalli) than to the Eurasian magpie.
-If this view is correct, the Korean subspecies of the European magpie, Pica pica sericea, should also be considered a separate species.